andrazjelenc/devops-notes/k8s-bare-metal.md

 We should get 404 Not Found page as we need to hit ingress controller with Host header set to teastore.lan.
 We can do this with configuring our DNS server or manually adding line to our hosts file that points teastore.lan to 10.156.30.71 for example.

-We could also fix this by setting default backend service in our ingress.
+We could also fix this by setting default backend service in our ingress rule.
 So if there is no match for domain we hit this default service.
 ```
 apiVersion: networking.k8s.io/v1
 kind: Ingress